Instructional materials for online courses

 • Ensure lectures are accessible by providing transcripts and captions for all video content.

-• Avoid long video lectures, as most students don’t finish watching them; mini-lectures from five to ten minutes are more engaging.
+• Avoid long video lectures, as most students don’t finish watching them; five to ten minutes of mini-lectures are more engaging.

 Digital media

-Digital media encompasses all of the audio, video, and visual content, including lectures that instructors might want to put in their courses.
-This type of instructional material engages multiple learner senses, including sight, sound, and sometimes touch, where the media is interactive.
+Digital media encompasses all audio, video, and visual content, including lectures that instructors might want to put in their courses.
+This instructional material engages multiple learner senses, including sight, sound, and sometimes touch, where the media is interactive.

-Selecting digital media for a course requires that instructors consider certain aspects, such as technical feasibility for both the creator and the audience of the media.
+Selecting digital media for a course requires that instructors consider certain aspects, such as technical feasibility for both the creator and the media's audience.
 Other aspects to consider include how to provide accessible content and whether to find existing materials or create content (and the associated time-cost-benefit analysis).

 Types of digital media